meliorence/react-native-image-gallery/README.md

 An pure JavaScript image gallery component for react-native apps with common gestures like pan, pinch and doubleTap, supporting both iOS and Android.

-This component aims to be the best image viewer for react-native apps.
+This component aims to be (one of ) the best image viewer for react-native apps.
 Comparing with other components both on react-native and native iOS/Android, the component should be more elegant in following aspects: (mimics iOS system photo album app)

 * Gesture handle: besides common pan, pinch and doubleTap, this component does well in targeting foucs point( or pivot) when zoom-in and zoom-out.
 * Responder switch: the gesture responder switch is more flexible than any other component, that is, the scrollable container and the wrapped image children perform well in acquiring and releasing gesture responder from/to each other.